5 Benefits of Having Pen Pals

 With the advent of electronic communication, the importance of handwriting can be easy to overlook.
 It can even seem unnecessary in a world in which nearly all written communication is typed.
 Check out these 12 reasons why handwriting is important–it’s far deeper than being able to scribble a legible grocery list!–and then consider your child’s letter writing a lovely exercise in handwriting practice.

-Having a pen pal in another country can be both excellent incentive and practice for learning a new language.
+Having a pen pal in another country can be both an excellent incentive and practice for learning a new language.
 Writing and reading in a foreign language–though difficult at times–give the brain time to slow down and comprehend the language.
 Taking the time to look up and learn new words that verbal practice doesn’t always allow can build confidence by seeing, writing, and sounding out words one might stumble over while speaking.
 Foreign language skills will progress over time, as noted in this article by a woman who met her best friend through a foreign language pen pal program!

 Another benefit of writing to a pen pal in another state, country, or continent, is the natural way it encourages curiosity and empathy.
 Seeing the world through someone else’s perspective; finding common ground in beliefs, interests, or goals; and celebrating differences and diversity in cultures fosters empathy as children learn to communicate effectively with someone who may, on the surface, be very different from themselves.
 Discovering other cultures and communicating the aspects of your child’s culture that matter most to him or her, as well as learning about someone else’s interests, hobbies, and daily life, can lead to lessons about different states and countries that will naturally incorporate history, geography, social studies, art–and more!–as your child asks questions pertaining to different areas and events that have occurred where their pen pals live.